chaostoolkit/chaostoolkit/README.md

 # Chaos Toolkit - Chaos Engineering for Developers

-The Chaos Toolkit, or as we love to call it &#x201C;ctk&#x201D;, is a simple CLI-driven tool who helps you write and run Chaos Engineering experiment.
-It supports any target platform you can think of through [existing extensions](https://chaostoolkit.org/drivers/overview/) or the ones you write as you need.
+The Chaos Toolkit, or as we love to call it &#x201C;ctk&#x201D;, is a simple CLI-driven tool that helps you write and run Chaos Engineering experiments.
+It supports any target platform you can think of, through [existing extensions](https://chaostoolkit.org/drivers/overview/) or through extensions you write as you need.

 Chaos Toolkit is versatile and works really well in settings where other Chaos Engineering tools may not fit: cloud environments, datacenters, CI/CD, etc.